varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 }
 ```

-Notice that we did not define `value-type` so the Engine defaulted it to `JQ` which means that the Engine will evaluate the JQ expression and construct the value accordingly.
+Notice that we did not define `value-type`, so the engine defaulted it to `JQ`, which means the engine will evaluate the JQ expression and construct the value accordingly.
 In this case, the JQ expression `.canonicalId` when applied to the input json will evaluate to `arn:aws:s3:::bucket_name`
-Let's say you want to send a static value to an action, you can do that by defining the `value-type` as `STRING`.
+Let's say you want to send a static value to an action; you can do that by defining the `value-type` as `STRING`.

-For example, consider this step definition
+For example, consider this step definition:

 ```yaml
 steps: